The Six (6) Best Ways To Avoid Car Accidents

 - Never turn left until it is absolutely safe to do so.
 Of course, this sounds like an obvious rule to follow.
 But in our over 44 years of handling personal injury and wrongful death accident cases, we have seen far too often injury accidents resulting from a car turning left when it was not safe to do so.
-For example, sometimes the driver of the car behind the first car in line to turn left gets impatient and honks his or her horn because that driver from his or her position cannot see other vehicles approaching.
-The first car in line may get scared, feel rushed or pushed, or otherwise motivated to turn left before it is clear and safe to do so.
-The car that honed will not be there to pay your damages if you turn left before it is clear and cause a collision.
+In fact, such collisions often cause more serious injuries than other car accidents.
+For example, when several cars are lined-up to turn left, sometimes the driver of the car behind the first car in line to turn left gets impatient and honks his or her horn because that driver from his or her position cannot see other vehicles approaching from the opposite direction.
+The first car in line upon being startled by hearing the loud honk may get nervous, scared, panicked, feel rushed or simply feel pushed, or otherwise pressured to turn left before it is clear and safe to do so.
+The car that honked will not be there to pay your damages if you turn left before it is clear and safe to turn left and cause a collision.
 Therefore, do not let the honking driver cause you to rush and get into a car crash.
-Sometimes the left turning driver assumes the car approaching straight from the opposite direction will stop for a traffic signal light that is turning from green to yellow to red, but it does not stop so it is absolutely important to be sure the opposite approaching car or other vehicle stops before you start to turn left.
-Never assume the other car or vehicle will stop; always be 100% sure it is stopped or is stopping before you commence to turn left.
+Also, sometimes the left turning driver assumes the car approaching straight from the opposite direction will stop for a traffic signal light that is turning from green to yellow to red, but it does not stop so it is absolutely important to be sure the opposite approaching car or other vehicle stops before you start to turn left.
+Before turning left, be 100% certain the intersection is clear and it is safe to turn left.
+Never assume the other approaching car, motorcycle or truck will stop; always be 100% sure it is stopped or clearly is stopping before you commence to turn left.

 - When turning right at an intersection, always look left, right, and then left again before turning right.
 All too often we see cars strike a pedestrian or bicyclist that is going straight on the street or sidewalk because the right turning car driver failed to look one more time to his or her left before turning right.
 Sometimes in the time it takes to look left then right and turning (without looking left again) a pedestrian or bicyclist travelling from the left to the right of the right turning car driver manages to come in front of the right turning car or vehicle, causing great injury to the pedestrian or bicyclist.
 Taking an extra moment to look left one more time before turning right can prevent a catastrophic injury accident to the pedestrian or bicyclist.